-Changes of pension benefit terms for the plan year ended December 31, 2019:
+Changes of pension benefit terms for the plan year ended December 31, 2020:

-There were no changes of pension benefit terms for the plan year ended December 31, 2019.
+There were no changes of pension benefit terms for the plan year ended December 31, 2020.

-Changes of pension assumptions for the plan year ended December 31, 2019:
+Changes of pension assumptions for the plan year ended December 31, 2020:

-The interest rate assumption has been lowered from 7.55% to 7.40% to better reflect future expectations of market returns and long-term inflation.
+The interest rate assumption was lowered from 7.40% to 7.25% to better reflect future expectations of market returns and long-term inflation.
 The interest rate assumption will be reduced by 0.15% annually to an ultimate 7.00%.
-The change in interest assumptions results in an increase in accrued liability and normal cost.
+The change in interest assumptions resulted in an increase in accrued liability and normal cost.

-The mortality assumption has been updated from the RP-2014 with fully generational improvements from 2006 based on assumptions from Scale MP 2018 to RP-2014 with fully generational improvements from 2006 based on assumptions from Scale MP 2019.
-This change resulted in a decrease in accrued liability and normal cost.
+The mortality table was changed from the RP-2006 with fully generational improvements to the PubG-2010 Mortality Tables with fully generational improvements using Scale MP-2020.
+This change resulted in an increase in accrued liability and normal cost.

-Changes of OPEB benefit terms for the plan year ended December 31, 2020:
+Changes of OPEB benefit terms for the plan year ended December 31, 2021: